hetida/hetida-designer/docs/structuring_exceptions.md

 * EXECUTING_COMPONENT_CODE
 * SENDING_DATA_TO_ADAPTERS
 * ENCODING_RESULTS_TO_JSON

+Only exceptions raised in the process stage `EXECUTING_COMPONENT_CODE` result in errors with the attributes `operator_info`, for the other porcess stages that information is not accessible.

 Since the most frequent application for exceptions are about handling unexpected inputs, there is also the  `ComponentInputValidationException` inheriting from `ComponentException` defined in the hetida designer runtime.
 It is of course also possible to inherit again from this exception or from the `ComponentException` itself.